tloehrlmu/PageTest/README.md

-# 🧰 Toolbox for Uncertainty Quantification in Machine Learning
+# 🧰 Toolbox for Uncertainty Quantification in <br> Machine Learning and Artificial Intelligence

 ## Requirements
 Please see a detailed package list in the `requirements.txt`.